Origin of spin reorientation and intrinsic anomalous Hall effect in the kagome ferrimagnet TbMn6Sn6: Methods

 Single crystals of TbMn$_6$Sn$_6$ were grown by a self-flux method using excess Sn as the flux.
 Tb pieces (Alfa Aesar 99.9 \%), Mn pieces (Alfa Aesar 99.95 \%), and Sn shots (Alfa Aesar 99.999 \%) were loaded to a 2 mL aluminum oxide crucible in a molar ratio of 1:6:20 and sealed in a fused silica ampule under vacuum.
 The sealed ampule with the crucible was heated to 1150 $^\circ$C for 10 hours, homogenized at 1150 $^\circ$C for 12 hours, and then cooled to 650 $^\circ$C at 4 $^\circ$C/hour.
 Once the furnace reached 650 $^\circ$C, the excess Sn-flux was decanted using a centrifuge.
 Many well faceted hexagonal single crystals were obtained in the crucible.
 The crystal structure was verified using powder x-ray diffraction at room temperature using a Rigaku MiniFlex diffractometer.
 A small amount of the crystals from each batch were ground into powder.
 These powder samples were used to collect x-ray diffraction patterns, (shown in Supplementary Fig. S1) for one representative batch, using Rietveld refinement \cite{Mccusker1999} with the FULLPROF software \cite{Rodriguez-carvajal1993}.
 The results of the refinement are presented in Supplementary Table S1.
 Magnetic and transport measurements were performed on single crystals oriented for $c$-axis.

 DC magnetization, resistivity, and Hall measurements were performed in a Quantum Design Dynacool Physical Property Measurement System (PPMS) with a 9 T magnet.
-Thee AC Measurement System (ACMS) option was used for the DC magnetization measurements.
-The saturation magnetization and coercive fields were calculated by averaging between the heights and widths of the hysteresis curves, respectively, from the magnetization data with $H\parallel c$.
+The AC Measurement System (ACMS) option was used for the DC magnetization measurements.
+The saturation magnetization and coercive fields were calculated by averaging between the heights and widths of the hysteresis curves, respectively, from the magnetization data with the magnetic field $B$ parallel to $c$ axis.
 The resistivity and Hall measurements employed the conventional four-probe method by attaching 25 $\mu$m diameter platinum wires with Epotek H20E silver epoxy.
 2 mA of electrical current was used for the transport measurements.
 The contact misalignment, in magnetoresistance and Hall measurements, was corrected by field symmetrization and antisymmetrization of the measured data, respectively.